Billing

 Customer Satisfaction

-Develop a Payment Plan Model
+1. Develop a Payment Plan Model

 Initial questions might include:

-2. Will you charge a retainer fee?
+• Will you charge a retainer fee?

-3. Who keeps track of payments and client balances?
+• Who keeps track of payments and client balances?

 Finding these answers will help you build a template that outlines the payment plan model and conditions that best serve your business.

-Offer a Variety of Payment Types
+2. Offer a Variety of Payment Types

-Use a Legal Payment Software
+3. Use a Legal Payment Software

-With LawPay, firms can easily set up recurring payments over a period of time, such as monthly or quarterly, to help clients manage the cost of legal services.
-Payments can also be customized to fit the client's budget and payment schedule.
-From there, law firm’s can track payment activity and send payment reminders as needed.
-Firms can also securely store credit card information within our Card Vault, further streamlining the entire payment process.
+With LawPay, firms can easily set up payment plans over a period of time, such as monthly or quarterly, to help clients manage the cost of legal services.
+Lawyers can also customize payments to fit the client's budget and billing schedule.

 With LawPay's legal fee financing solution, powered by Affirm, your clients can pay for legal services in installments while your firm receives 100 percent of the invoiced amount upfront.
-And, if a client misses a payment, your firm is never responsible for collecting or paying back the funds to the third-party lender.
+If a client misses a payment, your firm is never responsible for collecting or paying back the funds to the third-party lender.

-Build a System for Missed Payments
+4. Build a System for Missed Payments

-1. Will you offer a grace period?
+• Will you offer a grace period?
+If so, for how many days?

 Communicating these answers to clients will set clear expectations that increase the likelihood of getting paid on time.

-Create an Agreement
+5. Create an Agreement

 In addition to the amount, you’ll also want to discuss the following: